 So, virtual parts.
 Do you hate them or do you love them?

-They have some real advantages for quickly mocking up designs, just as paths do (check out our blog post on paths here).
+They have some real advantages for quickly mocking up designs, just as paths do (check out our blog post on the cam mate and paths here).

 I also think they are perfect for modeling purchase assemblies while keeping them in a single file.